wollmanlab/Fluidics/Protocols/README.md

 However, a `chamber` can still be referred by `port` in this case because we can just refer to one chamber by the inlet `port` for injecting solution into it and by the outlet `port` when we want to remove solution from it.
 Therefore, in protocols' dataframe, we can just refer to a `chamber` by referring to `port`(s).

-However, during documentation and coding, for added clarity, we still use `chamber` to refer to the chmaber holding the samples and `port`, in most cases, refer to a solution container.
+However, during documentation and coding, for added clarity, we still use `chamber` to refer to the chamber holding the samples and `port`, in most cases, refer to a solution container.
 # SyringeProtocol Class: building blocks for complex protocols
 Since each protocol is essentially a function returning a dataframe, an easy way to build very complex protocol based on existing protocols is to append the dataframes returned by the existing protocols.
 Therefore, multiple building-block protocols dealing with frequently encountered actions are provided in the SyringeProtocol Class, a subcalss of the Protocol Class: